 Keep their sweet tooth satisfied with a monthly rotation of six six-ounce candy cups.

-For the person who misses the office snacks
+For the person who always asks the waiter “What do you recommend?”

 For the person who insists that natural wine tastes good